espsrc/spsrc_user_docs/docs/access_guide.md

 ## User management with Linux

 By default, when a VM is created we will create an account for the PI of the project.
-PIs can choose to create new accounts for their collaborators.
+The Ip account will have restricted sudo access and can choose to create new accounts for their collaborators.
+All users created will be by default in group *spsrc-users*  without sudo access.

 ### Change your default password